-Hedge accounting
+• Hedge accounting

 At the beginning of a hedging transaction, EPM designates and formally documents the hedging transaction to which they want to apply the hedging accounting and the objective of the risk management and the strategy to carry out the hedging.
-The documentation includes the identification of the hedging instrument, the item or transaction hedged, the nature of the risk being hedged and how EPM shall evaluate the effectiveness of the changes in fair value of the hedging instrument when offsetting the exposure before changes in the fair value of the hedged item or in the cash flows, attributable to the risk hedged.
-It is expected that the hedging is expected to be highly efficient in achieving the offsetting of changes in the fair value or in the cash flows, and they are permanently evaluated to determine whether that was actually so throughout the information periods for which they were designated.
+The documentation includes the identification of the hedging instrument, the item or transaction hedged, the nature of the risk being hedged and how EPM shall evaluate the effectiveness of the changes in fair value of the hedging instrument when offsetting the exposure before changes in the fair value of the hedging is expected to be highly efficient in achieving the offsetting of changes in the fair value or in the cash flows, and they are permanently evaluated to determine whether that was actually so throughout the information periods for which they were designated.